yagoferrer/map-tools/README.md

   });
 ```

+## Meteor Users
+You can use map-tools as it is but I'm working on a lab project for map-tools.js + Meteor integration.
+Please go to: [meteor-map-tools](https://github.com/yagoferrer/meteor-map-tools) for more information.

 ## How can you contribute?
 Get involved!
 Check out the list of [feature requests](https://github.com/yagoferrer/map-tools/issues).
 All PRs and ideas are welcome.